cocotb/cocotb/documentation/source/building.rst

 .. make:var:: VHDL_SOURCES_<lib>

-      A list of the VHDL source files to include in the VHDL library *lib* (currently for GHDL/ModelSim/Questa/Xcelium/Incisive only).
+      A list of the VHDL source files to include in the VHDL library *lib* (currently for GHDL/ModelSim/NVC/Questa/Xcelium/Incisive only).

 .. make:var:: VHDL_LIB_ORDER

-      A space-separated list defining the order in which VHDL libraries should be compiled (needed for ModelSim/Questa/Xcelium/Incisive, GHDL determines the order automatically).
+      A space-separated list defining the order in which VHDL libraries should be compiled (needed for ModelSim/NVC/Questa/Xcelium/Incisive, GHDL determines the order automatically).

 .. make:var:: COMPILE_ARGS

-      Any arguments or flags to pass to the compile stage of the simulation.
+      Any arguments or flags to pass to the compile (analysis) stage of the simulation.

+.. make:var:: ELAB_ARGS

+      Any arguments or flags to pass to the elaboration stage of the simulation (NVC only).

 .. make:var:: SIM_ARGS